 Stainless steel appliances are one of the most popular types of cooking essentials.
 Today, more than half the kitchen appliances available are made from a percentage of stainless steel, if not, they at least have a stainless-steel coating.
-As you can imagine, stainless steel grills are one of the favorite choices when it comes to producing deliciously prepared meats.
+As you can imagine, stainless steel grills are one of the favourite choices when it comes to producing deliciously prepared meats.

 However, after multiple grilling sessions, one will find the need to clean the grill.
 Cleaning stainless steel requires basic knowledge, as it’s very easy to permanently damage or scrape the grill